-Bus frequencies are most hourly, with the last departures early evening, while Routes No 8, 127 and 238/9 don't run at all on Sundays.
+Bus frequencies are mostly hourly, with the last departures early evening, and a few routes not running on Sundays.
 Journey times are generally slower than by car, as most routes are indirect, have frequent stops and divert into residential estates to encourage customer take up.
 Live departure information is available via the internet from both bus operators, but displays are not generally available at bus stops unless passengers have a smart phone.